AxtMueller/Windows-Kernel-Explorer/README.md

 3. Specific feature separation: Copy source code of specific feature to a separate project.
 4. Driver static library: It contains most of main features of WKE.
 [WBD also uses this static library.](https://github.com/AxtMueller/Windows-Batch-Deployment)
 5. Driver source code: Entire driver source code of WKE.
-6. Software customization: Write the user-mode program or kernel-mode driver according to user needs.
+6. Software customization: Write the user-mode program or kernel-mode driver according to your needs.
 This service is only available to customers who have purchased any of the above services.

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Current Version: 20200610